 When packing for travel into another country, you will need to consider the cultural implications of the environment in which you are traveling.
 For example, if you are traveling into a Muslim-dominated country, you might have to dress accordingly.

 To that end, you may be better off with light clothing such as loose shirts and pants.
 Occasion matters too.
 If you were traveling for an event where formal attire is required, you would have to pack traditional clothes such as black pants and a tie.
-You can always buy these additional items when you arrive at your destination, but it may be better to have some on hand.
+You can always buy these additional items from local clothing boutique when you arrive at your destination, but it may be better to have some on hand.